ethersphere/SWIPs/SWIPs/swip-overlay-address.md

 #### Swarm Address Pair

-To enable peers to locate the a node on the network, the aforementioned `Swarm Overlay Address` is paired with an Underlay Address.
+To enable peers to locate the a node on the network, the aforementioned `Swarm Overlay Address` is paired with a `Swarm Underlay Address`.

-The Underlay Address is a string representation of the node’s network location on the underlying transport layer, and *MUST* contain sufficient data to enable peers to initiate new connections to the node.
+The `Swarm Underlay Address` is a string representation of the node’s network location on the underlying transport layer, and *MUST* contain sufficient data to enable peers to initiate new connections to the node.

     UNDERLAYADDRESS = VCHAR
     ADDRESSPAIR=2#2list(OVERLAYADDRESS UNDERLAYADDRESS)

+1. See [\[sec:chunk-reference\]](#sec:chunk-reference) for content
+    addressed data